Peter Hoffmann

 && CPPFLAGS="-D_GLIBCXX_USE_CXX11_ABI=0" pip3 install --no-build-isolation turbodbc==4.5.5

-In the third stage we create a fresh stage and only reuse venv with the turbodbc build packages
+In the third stage, we create a fresh image and only reuse the venv with the turbodbc build packages:

 FROM base as runner